openconfig/featureprofiles/feature/interface/tunnel/otg_tests/tunnel_based_gre_encap/README.md

 *  All traffic received on ATE Port 2 GRE-encapsulated.
 *  Outer GRE IPv4 header has same marking as ingress non-encapsulated IPv4 packet.

-### TUN-1.1.6: Verify PF GRE DSCP copy to outer header for IPv6 traffic
-Generate traffic on ATE Port 1 from IPV6-SRC1 for every IPv6 TC 8-bit value [0, 32, 64, 96, 128, 160, 192, 224]

-Verify:

-*  All traffic received on ATE Port 2 GRE-encapsulated.
-*  Outer GRE IPv4 header has DSCP match to ingress IPv6 TC packet.

-### TUN-1.1.7: Verify MTU handling during GRE encap
+### TUN-1.1.6: Verify MTU handling during GRE encap
 * Generate traffic on ATE Port 1 from IPV4-SRC1 with frame size of 4000 with DF-bit set.
 * Generate traffic on ATE Port 1 from IPV6-SRC1 with frame size of 4000 with DF-bit set.